 That’s a tricky question because if you want a traditional Thanksgiving turkey, the answer is yes.

-But If you like specific flavorings and aren’t into traditional Thanksgiving flavors, then by all means have fun substituting spices that you like.
+But If you like specific flavorings and aren’t into traditional Thanksgiving flavors, then by all means, have fun substituting spices that you like.

-Recipes should be used as guidelines and in all honesty, the salt is the only ingredient you really need for dry brining, the rest are added for flavor.
+Recipes should be used as guidelines, and in all honesty, the salt is the only ingredient you really need for dry brining; the rest are added for flavor.

-Why Should I dry brine my turkey?
+Why Should I dry-brine my turkey?

 When you’re dealing with a large piece of meat like a whole turkey, it’s easy to overcook it into a dry, flavorless disaster.
 Dry Brining gives the dry brine mixture time to penetrate into the meat.

-Dry brining (dry rub) is a way to inject both flavor and moisture into a turkey, giving you a flavorful moist roasted turkey.
+Dry brining (dry rub) is a way to inject both flavor and moisture into a turkey, giving you a flavorful, moist, roasted turkey.

-Rule #1 of Dry Brining – The larger the piece of meat, the more time is needed for the brine to be effective.
+The larger the piece of meat, the more time is needed for the brine to be effective.

-A dry brine, also called pre-salting involves rubbing the salt, seasonings, and/or sugar directly onto the meat and skin, and then letting the meat rest in the refrigerator for a period of time before cooking.
+A dry brine, also called pre-salting, involves rubbing the salt, seasonings, and/or sugar directly onto the meat and skin and then letting the meat rest in the refrigerator for a period of time before cooking.
 During the process of dry brining, the salt draws out the juices through osmosis.

 As the salt dissolves into the juices, it begins turning into a natural brine without any added liquid.
 This Natural brine is then reabsorbed into the meat and starts breaking down the tough muscle proteins.
 That is why this process needs up to 3 days to complete.